gkaf89/NCC-Trainings/docs/cuda/exercise-5.md

-Unified memory simplifies the explicit data movement from host to device by programmers.
-The CUDA API will manage the data transfer between CPU and GPU.
-In this example, we will investigate vector addition in GPU using the unified memory concept.
+Unified memory streamlines the data transfer process between the host (CPU) and the device (GPU), minimizing the need for explicit data movement by programmers.
+The CUDA API facilitates this data management, effectively handling the transfer of data between the CPU and GPU.
+In this tutorial, we will explore the concept of unified memory through a practical example of vector addition performed on the GPU.

 <figure markdown>